-11.1 To the extent applicable, the Merchant authorises Intergiro to disclose and receive Personal Data, if required for the provision of the Services, to or from third parties with which the Merchant has an agreement, including but not limited to a third-party PSP, an independent sales organisation (ISO), processor or technical gateway.
+11.1 To the extent applicable, the Merchant authorises Intergiro to disclose and receive Personal Data, if required for the provision of the Card Acquiring services, to or from third parties with which the Merchant has an agreement, including but not limited to a third-party PSP, an independent sales organisation (ISO), processor or technical gateway.
 The disclosing party will be the sole Data Controller for any Processing activities up to the disclosure of the Personal Data so shared and for the disclosure itself.
 The receiving party will be the sole Data Controller for all Processing activities occurring after the disclosure.
 If Intergiro and the relevant third party would be deemed joint Data Controllers, the Merchant undertakes to assist Intergiro with entering into a data sharing arrangement with such third party to fully comply with the GDPR and article 26 of the GDPR in particular.

 12. Pricing and Payment of Fees

 12.1 To the extent the Merchant exceeds any of the Card Scheme thresholds applicable to their Card Transactions, Refunds and/or Chargebacks, Intergiro has the right to charge additional Fees.

 12.2 HBR Merchants undertake to pay the Card Scheme fees for high-brand risk MCCs and the fees for regulatory monitoring services (if applicable), including registration fees and annual fees.

 12.3 The Merchant is liable to pay any applicable interchange fees, Card Scheme fees, assessments and charges incurred by Intergiro as a result of their use of the Card Acquiring.
 In addition to the above, Intergiro reserves the right to pass on to the Merchant any fines levied by Card Schemes in relation to the Card Transactions processed by the Merchant or in case of the Merchant’s failure to comply with the Card Scheme Rules.
 Intergiro further advises that the Merchant should make themselves aware of the Card Scheme Rules.

 13.1 In addition to the grounds for termination set out in the Merchant General Terms and Conditions, Intergiro may terminate the Card Acquiring services if: